dCache/www-dcache-org/content/development/_index.md

 ## What to work on

 There are three main areas that are addressed on on a regular basis.
-The first one is *bug fixing* -- users open tickets or we discover issues ourselves that need to be corrected and back-ported.
+The first one is *bug fixing* -- users open tickets or we discover issues ourselves that need to be corrected and backported.
 These issues are usually reported either via opening a GitHub issue, creating a ticket via our `support(at)dcache.org` mailing list or writing directly to our `dev(at)dcache.org` mailing list.

 The second area is continual *software maintenance*, which includes keeping the used libraries and general code base up to date, but also experimenting with more modern approaches and frameworks for existing functionalities.